Raw Egg Nationalist: Dietary

 REN is a prominent and influential figure in the online carnivore diet and raw food movement.
 His online avatars utilize photos of American bodybuilder Vince Gironda, with whom he shares a belief in raw eggs as a "superfood", hence his pseudonym.
 He promotes an animal-based raw food diet, including organ meat, raw milk, raw honey, as well as the consumption of animal fats and olive oil.
 REN has argued that ancient humans were hypercarnivores and similar to the Liver King has advocated the consumption of liver.

 REN has promoted the pseudoscientific carnivore diet and has been described as "market[ing] the carnivore diet primarily to those interested in racial hierarchy, nationalism, and anti-migrant attitudes".
-REN's position has been described as "carnivore traditionalism" as he encourages the consumption of vast amounts of eggs and meat but only from small traditional farms.
-REN has argued that consumption of animal source foods, especially raw eggs and organ meat is a gateway to a higher, spiritual order of existence and has promoted conspiracy theories that plant-based diets are destroying Western civilization through "soy globalism".
+REN's position has been described as "carnivore traditionalism" as he encourages the consumption of vast amounts of eggs and meat.
+REN has argued that consumption of animal source foods, especially raw eggs and organ meat is a gateway to a higher, spiritual order of existence and has claimed that that plant-based diets are destroying Western civilization through "soy globalism".
 He has commented that "eating a low-fat vegetarian diet is about the worst thing you can do.
 It just tanks testosterone".
 In 2022, REN described plant-based meat substitutes as "perverted" products pushed to bring civilization to a "brink of madness".
 In 2023, REN promoted a debunked conspiracy that flavor enhancers made from fetal tissue were used to make Pepsi.

 The World Economic Forum had in 2016 predicted that in 2030 people would eat far less meat, which Great Reset opponents view as evidence of a conspiracy to control the behavior of the populace.
 REN alleged this was connected to the rise in meat prices due to inflation from 2021 to 2022, which he said served the purpose of "globalists" to stop people from eating meat.
 He has compared the proscribed vegetarianism in Plato's Republic as a tool of social control to the Great Reset's supposed goals for food, to create "a food-dependent, and thus more domesticated, population"; he advocates local consumption of produce, regenerative agriculture, and decentralization of agriculture to fight against the Great Reset.
 He praised the success of Trump's 2024 presidential campaign as indicating a surge in "testosterone politics".
 During Robert F. Kennedy Jr.'s nomination for United States Secretary of Health and Human Services, REN indicated his support for the nomination.
 He has argued that it is "compassionate" to question whether transgender status may be influenced by endocrine disruptors.